Generic Name: Exenatide Injection (Byetta) (ex EN a tide)

 - If you have an allergy to exenatide or any other part of exenatide injection (byetta).

-- If you have any of these health problems: Acidic blood problem, type 1 diabetes, pancreas swelling, or stomach or bowel problems.
+- If you have any of these health problems: Acidic blood problem, type 1 diabetes, pancreatitis, or stomach or bowel problems.

 - If you have kidney problems.